epidemian/advent-of-code-2021/README.md

 Yet another 2D puzzle, yay!
 The emergent behavior of the octopi synchronizing their flashes was a really nice surprise ^_^

 This time i considered going directly for the `Map<(i32, i32), Value>` representation of the grid, but i'm glad i resisted that urge, since the static-size array solution ended up working very nicely.
 The initial code was super ugly in terms of nested loops and conditionals, but after refactoring the "unprocessed flashes" into a stack (a vector) instead of checking the whole map for values over 9, the messiness of the code was reduced substantially.

+### Day 13
+A very fun geometric puzzle.
+Got a dumb off-by-one error when printing the paper at the last step and was trying to debug folding logic that was never broken to being with 😖